osm-americana/openstreetmap-americana/README.md

 ## Tile Server

-Americana's GitHub map uses a privately-donated community [tile server](https://tile.ourmap.us).
-It is available for use by other hobbyist and community projects.
-See also the [tile server usage policy](TILE_USAGE.md).
-The usage policy describes the allowable usage of the tiles, irrespective of use of the style or application being developed in this repository.
+While the source code in this repository remains dedicated to the public domain under a CC0 waiver, Americana's GitHub map uses a privately-donated community [tile server](https://tile.ourmap.us) to run the live map.
+This server is available for use by other hobbyist and community projects with constraints.
+See the [tile server usage policy](TILE_USAGE.md) for more details.
+This usage policy describes the allowable usage of the tiles for other projects, separate from this style or the application being developed in this repository.